kilobytenebula/movie-recommendation-app/README.md

 ## Generate Similarity Matrices

 This project uses precomputed similarity matrices stored in pickle files, which are not included in the repository.
 You need to generate these files by running the `Main.ipynb` notebook.
+This will use `dataset.csv` file.

 1. **Open the `Main.ipynb` notebook** in your preferred Jupyter environment.
 2. **Run all the cells** in the notebook.
 This will compute the necessary similarity matrices and save them as pickle files.